Social insurance under the Social Insurance Act for Commerce and Trade (GSVG)

 If, at the end of a year, it turns out that the actual income fell short of the insurance threshold, the insurance cover will remain valid and contributions will not be refunded.
 The same applies in the case of multiple insurance.

 A saxophonist is employed with two schools of music in Vienna where he teaches on a regular basis.
 He also plays in several bands and formations and has approx. 20-30 gigs a year.
 With these performances, he generates income on a self-employed basis.
-As he expects his self-employed earnings to exceed the lower earnings limit, he registers for compulsory insurance with the SVA.
-However, at the end of the year he realizes that his income from self-employed activities fell short of the minimum threshold of EUR 5,108.40.
-The contributions he has paid to the SVA for the past year will not be refunded.
-However, the musician is free to decide whether he wants to maintain his compulsory insurance contract with SVA in the following year.
+As he expects his self-employed earnings to exceed the lower earnings limit, he registers for compulsory insurance with the SVS.
+However, at the end of the year 2021 he realizes that his income from self-employed activities fell short of the minimum threshold of EUR 5.710.32.
+The contributions he has paid to the SVS for the past year will not be refunded.
+However, the musician is free to decide whether he wants to maintain his compulsory insurance contract with SVS in the following year.

 Dropping below the minimum threshold during the calendar year

-A stage director expects to work on a large project and registers for compulsory insurance with the SVA.
-In September, she is informed that the project was cancelled.
-She now no longer expects her income from self-employed activities to exceed the minimum threshold of EUR 5,108.40 in the current year as she incurred various deductible travel expenses in connection with the project negotiations which will reduce her income.
+A stage director expects to work on a large project and registers for compulsory insurance with the SVS.
+In September 2021, she is informed that the project was cancelled.
+She now no longer expects her income from self-employed activities to exceed the minimum threshold of EUR 5.710,32 in the current year as she incurred various deductible travel expenses in connection with the project negotiations which will reduce her income.
 She cancels her SVA registration and – provided that she has acquired entitlements during previous employments – she may apply for unemployment benefits.

 Voluntary self-insurance (opting-in) when falling short of the minimum threshold

 Even if your earnings fall short of the insurance thresholds, you may opt into the health and accident insurance of the SVS on a voluntary basis.
 In such case, you will be charged the minimum contributions.